cdeligi/powerquote-pulse-pro/README.md

 - shadcn-ui
 - Tailwind CSS

+## Environment variables

+The Supabase client expects the following variables to be available when running or building the app:

+- `SUPABASE_URL` – your Supabase project URL
+- `SUPABASE_ANON_KEY` – the public anonymous API key

+These can be placed in an `.env` file or set in your deployment environment.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/8d08ecff-3bea-40af-9fd0-71cf8c824485) and click on Share -> Publish.